LONG ARTICLE! 35 – 45 minute read:

 In general, the wider the plan shape the easier it is for the board to be turned, yet the more drag it produces.

-The combination of a surfboard’s dimensions dictates how much it will float (depending on the size and weight of the surfer, of course) and how easy it will catch waves.
-Therefore, choosing a 7ft-long design doesn’t mean you will be gliding – width and thickness should be taken into account.
-A surfboard that is 6 foot and 5 inches in length, 22 inches wide, and 2 1/4 inches thick will paddle similarly to one that is 7 feet in length, 20 1/2 inches wide, and 2 1/4 inches thick.
+The combination of a surfboard’s dimensions dictates how much it will float (depending on the size and weight of the surfer, of course) and how easily it will catch waves.
+Therefore, choosing a 7-foot-long design doesn’t mean you will be gliding – width and thickness should be taken into account.

 A general formula for designing the rocker is to start with 5in at the tip of the nose and 2in at the tip of the tail.
-By dividing the rocker on either end by 2.5 you will get the rocker at one foot from each end (e.g. 5in divided by 2.5 equals 2in at one foot from nose tip).
-Consequently, if you divide the rocker at one foot from either end by 2.5 you will get the rocker at two feet from each end (e.g. 2in divided by 2.5 equals 0.8in at two feet from nose tip).
-From then on, you can easily freehand the rest of the rocker and refine the curvature during the process of sanding.
+By dividing the rocker on either end by 2.5 you will get the rocker at one foot from each end (e.g. 5in divided by 2.5 equals 2in at one foot from the nose tip).
+Consequently, if you divide the rocker at one foot from either end by 2.5 you will get the rocker at two feet from each end (e.g. 2 inches divided by 2.5 equals 0.8in at two feet from the nose tip).

-Finally, it is worth taking into account that the type of blank you use will influence how your design is transformed into an actual surfboard.
-That is, how easily and precisely you transpose the measurements onto the foam.
 So, unless you are using a blank that is already the shape you need, we suggest you create a template.
 This will allow you to have a physical notion of the board without potentially compromising the blank.
 And it will also leave you with a prototype for future use.

 Surfboard Templating

 As we have mentioned above, a good template is a novice shaper’s best friend.
-And, as it would become clear if you tried to build your first surfboard without one, it is a crucial tool to building a streamlined craft as hassle-free as possible.
+And, as it would become clear if you tried to build your first surfboard without one, it is a crucial tool for building a streamlined craft as hassle-free as possible.
 Besides, making a template costs very little and doesn’t take much time.
 The pros definitely outweigh the cons.

 A template nearly always begins as a print-out of the design, which is then cut and transferred onto something more resistant and solid.
-Most shapers use a thin (1/8 inch) piece of Masonite as their permanent template to trace the surfboard’s outline onto the foam blank.
-That said, any other flexible material with smooth surfaces and edges – such as a piece of cardboard or even plywood – would work.
+Most shapers use a thin (1/8 inch) piece of Masonite or hardboard as their permanent template to trace the surfboard’s outline onto the foam blank.

 There are three main ways to create your surfboard outline template:

-Pre-made templates: Choosing a pre-made template is probably the safest, fastest, and easier bet.
-Not only will you skip the design process (which can involve a lot of trial and error), but you will end up with a verified set of measurements for all sorts of surfboard models and sizes and a “faultless” prototype.
 And all you will have to do is print it out, cut and tape the sheets of paper together, and trace the outline onto the permanent template.
-The biggest drawback here is that you will have little to no wiggle room when it comes to the design of standardised templates.
+The biggest drawback here is that you will have little to no wiggle room when it comes to the design of standardized templates.
 Another potential drawback is that pre-made templates usually cost money.
 But on the other hand, they save you time since you can easily find them online.

-Customised CAD design: For those who want to create a fully customisable template, using CAD software is the best option.
-This is a relatively easy and highly reliable alternative, for CAD allows you to have a good idea of what the board will look like (volume, thickness, rail shape and rocker included) even before you make the print-outs.
-And if anything goes wrong in the process, you can always go back to the computer and change it.
-The only issue here is that you would need to know how to use the software.
-Plus, it would take much longer than any of the above-mentioned.
+Customized CAD design: For those who want to create a fully customizable template, using CAD software is the best option.
+This is a relatively easy and highly reliable alternative, for CAD allows you to have a good idea of what the board will look like (volume, thickness, rail shape, and rocker included) even before you make the print-outs.

 Regardless of what method you choose, you will end up with a curved line traced on a sheet of Masonite – or whatever the material of choice is.
 One of the benefits of using Masonite – or even a thin sheet of plywood for that matter – is that it is cheap and large enough to fit most templates.
 In fact, if your surfboard is 8ft or shorter, a single sheet of Masonite (8’ x 4’ x 1/8”) will suffice.